-- The Mayor opens the meeting by reading the prayer.
+- The Mayor opens the meeting.

 - The Chairperson introduces each item on the agenda.